pereriksson/create-mithril-app-at-bth/README.md

-# Create Mithril App at Blekinge Institute of Technology
+# Create Mithril App at BTH

-This repo provides a convenient way to download the `pereriksson/create-mithril-app` rep and create a local project.
+This repo provides a convenient way to download the `pereriksson/create-mithril-app` repo and create a local project.
+It was developed to be a practical tool at Blekinge Institute of Technology.

 ## Usage